Is Your Utility Ready for the LCRI? Lessons from Illinois's Early Experience

 Learn from Illinois: start early, gather good data, and build systems that handle the complexity

 The LCRI requirements are complex but manageable with smart planning and realistic expectations.
-"Compliance sampling programs can bee expensive and cumbersome.
-If you don’t have large numbers of lead and galvanized lines and can remove lead and galvanized lines sooner in your system, it's going to save you money in the long run,” Andrea recommends.
+"Compliance sampling programs can be expensive and cumbersome.
+If you don't have large numbers of lead and galvanized lines and can remove lead and galvanized lines sooner in your system, it's going to save you money in the long run," Andrea recommends.

 Portrait of Andrea Cheng

-Start now.
+Start compliance actions now.
 Don’t wait.

 Related Projects and Insights